QuantEcon/python-lecture-sandpit.myst/lectures/five_preferences.md

 satisfy the entropy constraint.](new_figure1.eps){#fig_new_figure1 height="2in"}

-![Entropy (the curve that is symmetric about .5), expected utility
+Entropy (the curve that is symmetric about .5), expected utility
 $\sum_{i=1}^I \pi_i m_i   u(c_i)$ (the straight line), and multiplier
 criterion $\sum_{i=1}^I \pi_i m_i [  u(c_i) + \theta \log m_i ]$ (the
 asymmetric curved lines) as functions of $\hat \pi_1$ when $\pi_1 = .5$.